core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    <coap://[2001:ac7::cd]/gp/gp2/lights>;rt="light",
    <coap://[2001:ac7::cd]/gp/gp2/temp>;rt="temperature"
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example1 title="Discovery of the resources and members of all application groups associated to a specified CoAP group"}
+{: #fig-app-gp-discovery-example1 title="Discovery of the resources and members of all application groups associated to a CoAP group"}

 * A CoAP client can discover the CoAP servers that are members of a specific application group, the resources that those servers host as members of the application group, and the CoAP group associated to the application group.